-Fertility Testing FAQs | Defining the First Steps of Family Building
+Fertility Testing FAQs | The First Steps of Family Building

 Below, I’ll define and explain common fertility testing terms that you might encounter before moving forward with fertility treatment.
 While some of this fertility testing can be accomplished at home, in-office testing can offer a few more data points and advantages.
 In fact, we also wrote an article on exactly that, at-home fertility testing vs. in-office.

 When should I have my fertility tested?

 If a woman is age 35 or older, she should consider fertility testing after six months of trying to get pregnant.
-Your fertility center will help guide you through this testing process, often referred to as your diagnostic cycle.
-At RMA of Connecticut, you will have your own multi-disciplinary team, consisting of a primary nurse, patient navigator, and an Insurance and Billing Advocate.
+Your fertility center will help guide you through this testing process, often referred to as a diagnostic cycle.
+At RMA of Connecticut, you will have your own multi-disciplinary team, consisting of a primary nurse, patient navigator, and an insurance and billing advocate.

 How can I tell if my eggs are healthy?

 The eggs in a woman’s ovaries declines in quantity and quality with age.
 The rate at which it progresses can vary but can decline more rapidly after the age of 35.
 This means as woman age, the eggs inside their ovaries may also have a higher percentage of having genetic abnormalities.

-What is Day 3 testing?
+What is Day 3 Testing?

 Day 3 testing is blood work done on cycle days 2-4 of a woman’s menstrual cycle.
 This includes an Estradiol (E2), Follicle Stimulating Hormone (FSH), and Luteinizing Hormone (LH).
 All these hormones will help your doctor assess your ovarian reserve and will help guide them when they discuss your treatment options.